BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 as Docker Container

+4. (open issue) Check container status.
+In case not all containers are started sucessfully, please restart these containers.

+5. (only for initial setup) To use the data architecture / dashboards: please follow the guideline "Necessary configurations for the use of the data architecture during initial installation or reinstallation" in the Wiki

+6. Run solution (refer to "User Guide for End to End Process Execution" in Wiki)

-5. Run the following command only to shut down the containers gracefully:
+7. Run the following command only to shut down the containers gracefully:
    "docker compose -f docker-compose-processes.yml down" to

 ### Database scheme